RMWinslow/papersdrafts/contagion/notes_newman_twotype.md

 - [ ] Improve understanding of threshold?
 Maybe just move on?
 - [ ] Figure out what I meant by "Continuous version just collapses to [Clauset](https://scholar.google.com/citations?user=e7VI_HcAAAAJ&hl=en&oi=sra) paper."
 - Longer term ideas:
+    - Throw everything in the garbage and just go back to a diffeq based model.
+(No.)
     - Make comparison to SIR predictions
     - Somehow shoehorn in the gamma / negbinom distributions to connect to Schreiber paper?
     - Come up with some sort of validation comparison